TLCFEM/suanPan-manual/docs/Collection/Define/generate.md

 generatebyrule nodegroup 1 2 1. -200.
 ```

-## form three: generate node group based on the line segment
+## form three: generate a node group based on the line segment

 It is sometimes useful to select all nodes lie in a straight line segment.
 The following command can be used.